The best things take time, or at least that’s one way of looking at why Jonathan Hay waited so long to meet his biological mother in person.

 “Everyone wanted to film it, but I just decided to keep it private,” he said.

-Spending time with his biological mother, getting to know her, ask her questions, helped relieve some of the fear for Jonathan had.
+Spending time with his biological mother, getting to know her, ask her questions helped relieve some of the fear Jonathan had.

 “Meeting her really gave me the strength to follow through with the TV show,” he said.
-“I was kind of at a roadblock in my life emotionally and that was a breakthrough.”
+“I was kind of at a roadblock in my life emotionally, but that was a breakthrough.”

-Now he is gearing up to begin filming in April in Florida for an in-person meeting with his dad.
-The show is now tentatively titled “Daddy Issues,” and will also feature Jonathan’s daughters, IIiana Eve, 14, and Hannah Lynn, 16.
+Now he is gearing up to begin filming in Florida in April for an in-person meeting with his dad.
+The show is now tentatively titled “Daddy Issues” and features Jonathan’s daughters, Iliana Eve, 14, and Hannah Lynn, 16.
 Both girls also have budding music careers that Jonathan is trying to support.

 As for the show, Jonathan said he’s working with Angie Fenton, a well-known Louisville television correspondent.
-Part of the attraction of working with Fenton was that she went through this same process herself.
-Fenton documented her own journey meeting her biological father in an Oxygen network series called “Finding My Father”.
+Part of the attraction of working with Fenton was that she underwent this process herself.
+Fenton documented her journey meeting her biological father in an Oxygen network series called “Finding My Father.”

 “We’ve been talking to A. Smith Productions as well,” said Jonathan. “(There are) a lot of options for the show.
 We need to get the pilot done first, which is what we are filming in April in Florida.”